 You can only hike to the summit on a ranger-led tour, as it is quite dangerous to go on your own.
 Typically, tours are offered once a week during the summer months.
 Check the national park calendar for details.

-However, you can hike around the dune and reach the beach.
+However, you can hike around the dune to reach the beach.
 It’s a short trail and offers great views of Lake Michigan.
-However, keep in mind that you’ll also be next to a coal factory that is set to be decommissioned by 2028.
+However, keep in mind that you’ll also be next to a coal-powered plant that is set to be decommissioned by 2028.
 It takes a little away from the view, but it’s still a nice area.

 Cowles Bog